Ray L. Watts: 2024 – Present

-UAB celebrated the grand opening of a new Student Assembly Building with a ribbon-cutting ceremony followed by a block party on October 3, 2024.
-The 12,790-square-foot building that includes a large assembly room accommodating up to 280 people was designed as a collaborative space for registered student organizations, fraternities, and sororities to host meetings, events, and recruitment activities.
-Joined at the lectern by the presidents of the UAB Undergraduate Student Government Association and Sigma Chi fraternity Mu Nu chapter, Watts noted, "This facility reflects the continued growth of both our physical campus and our vibrant student experience that supports our enrollment and retention efforts.
-Here in this exciting new hub of campus life, our student organizations can engage their membership in important meetings and events, recruit new members, and collaborate on new and effective ways to serve our community."

 On Nov.
 1, 2024, UAB Health System (UABHS) assumed ownership of Ascension St. Vincent's Health System in central Alabama.
 Previously, the UAB/Ascension St. Vincent's Alliance had launched in 2020 and UAB had announced in June 2024 that the UA System Board of Trustees had approved an agreement with Ascension to seek the necessary approvals and work toward satisfying closing conditions.
 Under the agreement, UABHS assumed ownership of all Ascension St. Vincent's sites of care, including the hospitals at Birmingham, Blount, Chilton, East and St. Clair, as well as the One Nineteen Campus, the Trussville Freestanding Emergency Department, and imaging centers and other clinics that are part of Ascension Medical Group.
 The transaction included Ascension St. Vincent's services, facilities, caregivers and associates, including a network of providers serving the region.
 Roughly 5,200 St. Vincent's employees transitioned into the UAB System as part of the merger, with titles and compensation remaining the same for employees and existing vendor contracts remaining in effect.
-St. Vincent's sites of care and operations officially became UAB St. Vincent's.
-Watts said, "Both of us [UABHS and St. Vincent's] are very mission focused organizations.
-We take care of everyone who needs our care, regardless of their station in life.
-Welcoming everyone, taking care of the most vulnerable, that really resonates with us.
-There's no institution in the state of Alabama that provides more charity care than the UAB Health System."
-UABHS CEO Dawn Bulgarella noted that St. Vincent's patients would continue to have access to the healthcare services and providers they had come to trust, and ultimately gain access to a larger care network.
-"We are grateful and excited for how well this acquisition has been received by patients, as well as the St. Vincent's and UAB teams.
-I look forward to seeing how the combining of these two great health systems enhances patients' access to a larger network of care, creates exciting opportunities for our people and makes Alabama's healthcare system more sustainable."